English Comprehension

 • sinisteradjective; suggestive of evil; evil

-• mime – noun; by gesture and expression without using words; talking with hands or movement
+• miming – noun; by gesture and expression without using words; talking with hands or movement

 • parade – noun; a public march or procession; a long line of people in costumes and decorations for entertainment